List of To Kill a Mockingbird characters: Cecil Jacobs

 Cecil Jacobs teases Scout and Jem at school.
 Scout almost gets into a fight with Cecil over the trial of Tom Robinson.
-Scout beats up Cecil Jacobs because he says Atticus is a "Nigger Lover."
+Scout confronts Cecil Jacobs because he says Atticus is a "Nigger Lover."
 He gives a current event presentation on Adolf Hitler and later frightens Scout and Jem on their way to the Halloween pageant.
 He and Scout then pair up at the carnival.
 He hints that black people are not as good as white people while talking about Hitler during current events.